philchuang/MvvmNotificationChainer/README.md

 }
 ```

-So here we can eliminate Content Coupling by keeping knowledge of DoSomethingCommand away from HasInternetConnection and making DoSomethingCommand code contain the relationship to HasInternetConnection (which it already does).
+We can eliminate Content Coupling by keeping knowledge of DoSomethingCommand away from HasInternetConnection and making DoSomethingCommand code contain the relationship to HasInternetConnection (which it already does).

-`NotificationChain/Manager` also implement `IDisposable` - when disposed, they will unregister event handlers.
+So with **MvvmNotificationChainer**, you can reduce coupling by keeping the flow of knowledge one way - from dependent to source properties - for both properties, and ICommand.CanExecute methods.

 Status
 ------